 Can I Detox From Marijuana at Home?

-What Happens During a Marijuana Detox Program in Los Angeles?
+What Happens During a Marijuana Detox Program?

 Marijuana detox programs begin with an initial assessment of a person’s detox needs.
 An effective marijuana detox program features a team of medical professionals who can guide people through the most difficult stages of the detox process.